 The Pro photo mode in Honor 9 Lite also lacks adjustment of controls.
 More specifically, the contrast toggle is missing.
 Moreover, the exposure value and shutter speed are way out of sync and behave abnormally when one of them is adjusted for the desired results.
 The photos either come too dark or too bright.
 Other than that the photos look very crisp and capture a lot of detail.

-The rear camera performs more than what we expected in low light conditions.
-We took the photo in extreme low light conditions, and the results surprised us.
-Using HDR in low light brings out the best of the Honor 9 Lite and the clear difference can be spotted between the pictures.
+The rear camera performs more than what we expected in low-light conditions.
+We took the photo in extremely low light conditions, and the results surprised us.
+Using HDR in low light brings out the best of the Honor 9 Lite and a clear difference can be spotted between the pictures.

 The front camera also has all the modes and options except HDR, Pro photo, and Pro video.
-Other than that, in our selfie results, we found Honor 9 Lite to be quite delivering in the camera compartment.
+Other than that, in our selfie results, we found Honor 9 Lite to be quite delivered in the camera compartment.

 The front dual cam doesn’t affect the color reproduction; however, in full beauty mode, it alters the skin tone and smoothens the skin excessively giving an artificial look.
 Other than that the color reproduction is natural, but on the downside, the camera loses details in the picture.

 With the new update, Honor 9 Lite gets an Augmented Reality lens, which is pretty fun to play with wherein there are different backgrounds and filter effects to enhance the camera experience in real-time.
-Although many filters and effects have been added, it still needs a better facial and body recognition, but we think with the subsequent updates, it will improve.
+Although many filters and effects have been added, it still needs better facial and body recognition, but we think with the subsequent updates, it will improve.